Reginald Dwayne Betts: Education, writing, and activism after prison

 After serving an eight-year prison term, Betts found a job working at Karibu Books in Bowie, Maryland.
-At the store, he was eventually promoted to store manager and founded a book club for African American boys, while attending Prince George's Community College in Largo, Maryland.
+At the store, he was eventually promoted to manager and founded a book club for African American boys, while attending Prince George's Community College in Largo, Maryland.
 He later became a teacher of poetry in Washington, DC, and in 2013, he taught in the writing program (WLP) at Emerson College.

-Betts is also the national spokesman for the Campaign for Youth Justice, and speaks out for juvenile-justice reform.
+Betts is the national spokesman for the Campaign for Youth Justice, and speaks out for juvenile-justice reform.
 He also visits detention centers and inner-city schools, and talks to at-risk young people.

 In 2012, President Barack Obama announced that Betts had been named a member of the Coordinating Council on Juvenile Justice and Delinquency Prevention.

-In 2016, Betts graduated from Yale Law School and passed the Connecticut bar exam.
-In September 2017, the bar's Examining Committee recommended him for admission, after the bar had rejected his initial application for membership.
-He is currently working on his Ph.D. in law at Yale.
+In 2016, Betts graduated from Yale Law School with a J.D. degree, and later began coursework for a Ph.D. in law at Yale.
+In September 2017, the Connecticut Bar Examining Committee recommended him for admission, after the bar had rejected his initial application for membership.

+After Yale, he was awarded a Liman Fellowship, a program for Yale Law graduates to spend a year working in public interest law, and represented clients in the New Haven Public Defender’s Office.
+He also clerked for the Honorable Theodore McKee in the Third Circuit Court of Appeals.

+Betts is currently an Associate Research Scholar in Law at Yale Law School; and a Visiting Lecturer on English at Harvard University.

+In 2020, Betts founded Freedom Reads with a $5.25 million grant from the Mellon Foundation.
+Freedom Reads is a non-profit organization that aims to expand educational experiences for people in prison, including building "Freedom Libraries" in every cellblock in America.
+Betts serves as the organization's director.